Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Perturbed ring waves

-It is clear that the higher frequency periodic perturbation does not grow relative to the radial convergence, whereas the low frequency counterpart does.
-Both cases produce periodic radiation pattern around the ring, however, the higher frequency perturbation radiates considerably more as is seen in figure \ref{Inward_ring_periodic}(\textit{c}) but remains concentric compared to the low frequency perturbation that is notably deforming the ring.
-Analytical predictions for the unstable wavenumbers were obtained by \citet{OS,SP}.
+{ It is clear that the higher-frequency periodic perturbation does not grow faster than the rate of the radial convergence}, whereas the low-frequency counterpart does.
+Both cases produce periodic radiation patterns around the ring.
+However, the higher-frequency perturbation radiates considerably more, as seen in figure \ref{Inward_ring_periodic}, but remains largely concentric, in contrast to the low-frequency perturbation, which notably deforms the ring. { Hence, our simulations show significant qualitative differences in the behaviour of these two perturbations.}